-Because of the flexibility of the Calvin curriculum and the many alternative ways of meeting the formal requirements, including fulfillment by examination, faculty advisers assist students in working out their schedules each semester and are available at any time.
+Because of the flexibility of the Calvin curriculum and the many alternative ways of meeting the formal requirements, students must confer with their advisors regularly in planning their academic programs.

 A typical student carrying a normal load for four years will complete thirty-seven and a half courses, including four interims.
-However, to provide flexibility, the formal graduation requirements are the successful completion of thirty-six courses, including three interims, the designated liberal arts core, and an approved concentration, typically with a minimum average grade of C (2.0) both overall and in the program of concentration.
+However, to provide flexibility, the formal requirements for the Bachelor of Arts degree are the successful completion of thirty-six courses, including three interims, of the designated liberal arts core, and of an approved concentration, typically with a minimum average grade of C (2.0) both overall and in the program of concentration.
 Not more than one course unit of basic physical education or two units in applied music, drama, and speech may be applied to graduation requirements except when such courses are a designated part of a required major or minor program.

-Upon the satisfactory completion of degree requirements, a student is eligible for a Bachelor of Arts degree.
-If he has completed at least fifteen courses in biology, chemistry, computer science, the earth sciences, engineering, mathematics, and physics, he may elect instead to receive a Bachelor of Science degree.
+Students who have completed at least fifteen courses in biology, chemistry, computer science, the earth sciences, engineering, mathematics, and physics may elect instead to receive a Bachelor of Science degree.